-- RG 000.50 After you have entered into an initial contract, you can make an increase to a consumer's credit limit, known as a 'protected increase' if: - (a) the increase would be no more than the larger amount considered in the initial assessment; and - (b) the terms of the contract are substantially the same after the increase as they are immediately before it. - A protected increase can only be made within the protected period.
-It must be at the request of the consumer, or with the consumer's written consent. - RG 000.52 However, under s133BXD(5), you cannot make a protected increase if you have information that suggests it would be reasonable to conclude that the increase would be unsuitable for the consumer.
-In these circumstances, you are required to make new inquiries, verification and a new assessment before offering a limit increase. - RG 000.53 Although you are not required to actively seek additional information to determine if the protected increase will be unsuitable, you cannot disregard information available to you.
-Certain information that you hold may suggest a protected increase would be unsuitable.
-Examples include if the consumer has recently defaulted, is in arrears or incurring late fees, or has recently requested a hardship arrangement.
+- RG 281.56 After you have entered into an initial contract, you can make an increase to a consumer's credit limit, known as a 'protected increase' if: - (a) the increase would be no more than the larger contract amount considered in the initial assessment; and - (b) the terms of the contract are substantially the same after the increase as they are immediately before it. - RG 281.57 A protected increase can only be made within the protected period.
+It must be at the request of the consumer, or with the consumer's written consent: s67AA of the National Credit Code.
+While the legislation does not prescribe when the consumer's consent must be obtained, it may be appropriate that you obtain consent at the time of the protected increase.
+Doing so may, for example, help to confirm that the consumer's circumstances have not changed, and reduce the risk of increasing the credit limit of a contract where the contract is unsuitable for the consumer.

-RG 000.54 You can also choose to make new inquiries and verification and a new assessment in relation to a protected increase to help you determine whether the increase would be unsuitable for the consumer.
-If you make a new assessment, you cannot rely on the protected increase provisions: s133BXD(6)(b).
+- RG 281.58 Under s133BXD(5), you cannot make a protected increase if you have information that suggests it would be reasonable to conclude that the increase would be unsuitable for the consumer.
+In these circumstances, you are required to make new inquiries, verification and a new assessment before offering a limit increase. - RG 281.59 Although you are not required to actively seek additional information to determine if the protected increase will be unsuitable, you cannot disregard information available to you.
+Certain information that you hold may suggest a protected increase would be unsuitable, for example, if the consumer has recently defaulted, is in arrears or incurring late fees, or has recently requested a hardship arrangement.

-RG 000.55 If you choose to make a protected increase, the terms of the low cost credit contract after the increase must be substantially the same as the terms immediately before the increase.
-An example of a term that may change and mean that the contract is no longer substantially the same is an increase in particular fees.
+- RG 281.60 You can also choose to make a new assessment in relation to a protected increase to help you determine whether the increase would be unsuitable for the consumer.
+If you make a new assessment, you cannot rely on the protected increase provisions: s133BXD(6)(b). - RG 281.61 If you choose to make a protected increase, the terms of the low cost credit contract after the increase must be substantially the same as the terms immediately before the increase.
+Examples of a term that may change and mean that the contract is no longer substantially the same include an increase in particular fees or a change in repayment frequency.